What is measles?

 Who is at risk?

-- people with a weak immune system (e.g., people who are receiving chemotherapy or radiotherapy for cancer or people who take high-dose steroid medications) even if they have been fully immunised or have had past measles infection.
+- they have a weakened immune system (e.g., people who are receiving chemotherapy or radiotherapy for cancer or people who take high-dose steroid medications) even if they have been fully immunised or have had past measles infection and

 How is it prevented?

-- Anyone born during or after 1966 and who has never had measles infection or measles vaccination should see their doctor to make sure that they have had two doses of measles containing vaccine at least four weeks apart.
+- Anyone born during or after 1966 who has never had measles infection should see their doctor to make sure that they have had two doses of measles containing vaccine at least four weeks apart.
 If not the vaccine is free in NSW.

 - It is safe to have the vaccine more than twice, so people who are unsure should be vaccinated.

 - People with measles should stay at home until they are no longer infectious (i.e. until 4 days after the rash starts) to reduce the possibility of spreading it to other people.

 How is it diagnosed?

-- Whenever measles is suspected, a blood test and samples from the nose, throat and urine should be collected to confirm the diagnosis.
+Whenever measles is suspected, samples from the nose, throat, and urine should be collected to confirm the diagnosis.
 A blood test may also be performed.
 Confirmation of the diagnosis is important as it allows prompt public health follow-up of other people who are at risk of measles.